ONLYOFFICE/onlyoffice_odoo/README.md

 Navigate to the [Odoo Apps catalog](https://apps.odoo.com/apps) and select the Odoo version you have installed.
 Search for ONLYOFFICE and download it.
 You can also download the latest app version from the official [GitHub repo](https://github.com/ONLYOFFICE/onlyoffice-odoo/releases).

 Put ONLYOFFICE connector into `/path/to/odoo/addons`.
-Make sure the ONLYOFFICE folder is named as `onlyoffice_odoo_connector`.
+Make sure the ONLYOFFICE folder is named as `onlyoffice_odoo`.

 Alternatively, you can add the following lines in the `/path/to/odoo/config/odoo.conf` file specifying your path to the folder with apps/addons: